 Also they had made the decision that the money was not theirs, it was the K-F’s.
 It had to be used for a K-F project, and couldn’t be given to anyone else.
 The money burning is in effect a massive, and very expensive, publicity stunt so that Drummond and Cauty can go down in history as the men who burnt a million pounds.
 It is supposed to make you think about money, and its relationship with art.
 Really what is the difference between spending money on useless objects or publicity, and making the actual loss of the money the publicity?
 No one castigates Cher for spending her millions on 12 mansions world-wide and not giving them to charity.
 Why attack the K-F for spending their million and not giving it to charity?
 Bill once said in a letter to Nick: “…we could have gone and put the money to some publicly acceptable good use (The starving millions, cancer research, Greenpeace; take your pick), but no, we chose to burn it.
 Why?… What is the appeal?”

 If they have introduced an important debate about the nature of money, art and fame, then the money might have been used wisely.
-It’s not even true that they are fools who have lost their money, as by having “he burnt a million pounds” on their CV’s they will be interesting to the media for the rest of their lives, and able to make it back easily.
-Just like the first line in every biography and obituary of Divine was “he once ate dog shit on film” the names of Bill Drummond and Jimmy Cauty will always be followed by “the men who burnt a million pounds”.
+It’s not even true that they are fools who have lost their money, as by having “he burnt a million pounds” on their CV’s they will be interesting to the media for the rest of their lives, as the names of Bill Drummond and Jimmy Cauty will always be followed by “the men who burnt a million pounds”.
 Bill also said, in 1996, that someone once told him, (after seeing the video for Earth Song), that the reason the K Foundation burned it is because they knew they would never be as good as Michael Jackson.

 In March 1997, after some years consideration, Bill explained: